vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Introduction

-The transformation of the Vedic religion into new systems of belief and prac tice, early Hinduism for short, is a process of cultural change that, despite two centuries of research, has only partly been understooḍThe replacement of the sacrificial fire by images of wood and stone is among the most obvious innovations.
+The transformation of the Vedic religion into new systems of belief and prac tice, early Hinduism for short, is a process of cultural change that, despite two centuries of research, has only partly been understood.
+The replacement of the sacrificial fire by images of wood and stone is among the most obvious innovations.
 As has been convincingly argued by Phyllis Granoff (2006), this in novation was only reluctantly accepted in some circles of brahmanic orthodoxy.
 On the other hand, there can be little doubt that Vedic imagination informed the concept of God and His image (m¯urti) in the newly emerging religions.
 It found expression in the Sanskrit texts of early Hinduism.
 The confrontation of this textual evidence with the material images of the archaeologist is often perplexing, however.

 An example of such a conundrum is the so-called Daks.in. ām¯urti, mentioned in the Pāśupata texts, the Mahābhārata, and the later Saiva literature of the ´ Mantramārga.
 In this essay, we will examine the Vedic origins of the imagery of the Daks.in. ām¯urti.
 This m¯urti appears first and foremost to be an ideal image embedded in the ritual of initiatioṇThe Vedic upanayana ceremony laid the structural foundations for the initiation rites of the later religious orders.
 The Daks.in. ām¯urti appears to be a token of the theistic transformation of the Vedic imaginatioṇIt illustrates how literate Saiva brahmins took the Hinduistic ´ turṇAt first material images played, if at all, only a secondary role in this transformatioṇHowever, in a religious world that was increasingly pervaded by material images of the divine, it was bound to happen that the visionary